Southern Ute Indian Reservation

-The Southern Ute Indian Reservation (Ute dialect: Kapuuta-wa Moghwachi Núuchi-u) is a Native American reservation in southwestern Colorado near the northern New Mexico state line.
+The Southern Ute Indian Reservation (Ute dialect: Kapuuta-wa Moghwachi Núuchi-u) is an Indian reservation in southwestern Colorado, United States, near the northern New Mexico state line.
 Its territory consists of land from three counties; in descending order of surface area they are La Plata, Archuleta, and Montezuma Counties.
 The reservation has a land area of 1,058.785 sq mi (2,742.24 km²).
 Its largest communities are Ignacio and Arboles.

 The only other community that is recognized as a separate place by the Census Bureau is the CDP of Southern Ute, which lies just southeast of Ignacio.

 History

 Historic bands

-The Southern Ute tribes include the Muache, Capote, and the Weeminuche, the latter of which are at Ute Mountain.
-These tribes were considered the Southern Utes.
+The Southern Ute Indian Tribes is made up of the followings bands: the Mouache, Capote, and the Weeminuche, the latter of which are at Ute Mountain.
+These bands were considered the Southern Utes.

 Capote

 The Capote (Kapuuta Núuchi, Kapota, Kahpota) band lived east of the Great Divide south of the Conejos River and east of the Rio Grande towards the west site of the Sangre de Cristo Mountains, they were also living in the San Luis Valley, along the headwaters of the Rio Grande and along the Animas River, centered in the vicinity of today Chama and Tierra Amarilla of Rio Arriba County.
 Like the Mahgrahch the Kahpota maintained trade relations to Puebloan peoples and came into conflict with southern plains people because of their alliance with the Ollero band of the Jicarilla Apache.